What does a Director of Engineering do?

 - Bachelor's degree in Engineering, Computer Science, or a related field; Master's degree preferred.

-- Minimum of 10 years of experience in engineering management, with at least 5 years in a senior leadership role.
+- Minimum of 10 years of experience in engineering management, with at least 5 years in a leadership role.

 - Excellent leadership, communication, and interpersonal skills.